Yundi: 2000–2009: Signing with Deutsche Grammophon

-Deutsche Grammophon released Yundi's second recording, of Liszt, in August 2003, which was named among the "Best Classical CD's of the Year" by The New York Times.
-This album also won the German Echo Klassik Solo Recording of the Year Solistische Einspielung des Jahres, the Chinese Gold Record Award, and nominated Edison Award's Instrumental Soloist (Instrumentale Solorecitals).
+Deutsche Grammophon released Yundi's second recording, Yundi Li: Liszt, in August 2003, which was named among the "Best Classical CD's of the Year" by The New York Times.
+This album also won the German Echo Klassik Solistische Einspielung des Jahres and the Chinese Gold Record Award, as well as nominated for Edison Award's Instrumentale Solorecitals.
 Harris Goldsmith of Musical America wrote that it "includes perhaps the finest account of the B-minor Sonata I have ever heard—[it] is, if anything, light years ahead in patrician elegance: exquisite artistry from one of the greatest talents to surface in years—nay, decades."
 His third recording, Chopin: Scherzi/Impromptus, comprising Chopin's four scherzi and three impromptus, was released in 2004.
-Anthony Tommasini of the New York Times praised it for Yundi's "white-hot virtuosity" and "uncanny clarity".
-Also in 2004, Yundi gave a recital at the Musikverein, Vienna, of works by Mozart, Scarlatti, Schumann, and Liszt.
+Anthony Tommasini of The New York Times praised Yundi's recording for "white-hot virtuosity" and "uncanny clarity".
+Also in 2004, Yundi gave a recital at the Musikverein, Vienna, performing works by Mozart, Domenico Scarlatti, Robert Schumann, and Liszt.

 In April 2004, Yundi completed his North American debut recital tour, which included sold-out performances in Boston, Vancouver, San Francisco, and New York.
 He made his New York recital debut at the Metropolitan Museum of Art on 24 April, performing Chopin scherzos and the Liszt sonata, among other pieces.
-Reviewing this recital, Allan Kozinn of the New York Times wrote: "Mr. Li deals in a more poetic, deeply considered pianism, delivered without extraneous gestures and body language.
+In a review of the recital, Allan Kozinn of The New York Times wrote: "Mr. Li deals in a more poetic, deeply considered pianism, delivered without extraneous gestures and body language.
 One thing Mr. Li showed was that thoughtful interpretation can be every bit as virtuosic and exciting as the showier variety."
 In May, Yundi gave concerts at the National Museum in Warsaw, representing cultural exchange between China and Poland.